tgirke/rcf/index.md

 ## Facility Description

-Our high performance computing infrastructure is located in the Genomics Cluster Farm.
+Our high-performance computing infrastructure is located in the Genomics Cluster Farm.
 It provides access to enterprise level high-performance computing resources, for data analysis and programming.
 These resources serve the scientists at UC Riverside, and elsewhere, to master big compute and big data needs of their research in a proficient and cost-effective manner.
 We also host a broad range of free workshops on proper cluster utilization that provides a strong training component to successful grants.